+The Young Scholars Program has been in place since the Foundation’s launch in 2008, making it our longest running initiative.
 The Foundation operates with the conviction that music is a universal language.
 We believe that the power of music can unite people across cultural and national divides, bringing messages of inspiration, tolerance, and acceptance to a global audience.